kijai/ComfyUI-FluxTrainer/README.md

   `python_embeded\python.exe -m pip install -r ComfyUI\custom_nodes\ComfyUI-FluxTrainer\requirements.txt`

+In addition torch version 2.4.0 or higher is highly recommended.

 Example workflow for LoRA training can be found in the examples folder, it utilizes additional nodes from:

 https://github.com/kijai/ComfyUI-KJNodes